Mindfulness Practices for Real Daily Moments

 • Restlessness, boredom, racing thoughts, and difficult emotions can be normal early experiences.
 The first few sessions may feel noisy inside.

-A U.S. survey found that 14.2% of adults used meditation in the past year, according to NCCIH source.
+A U.S. survey found that 14.2% of adults used meditation in the past year, according to NCCIH NCCIH overview.

 How Mindfulness Practices Work in the Brain and Body

-Mindfulness practices work by training attention through a repeated loop: notice, name, and return.
-In plain terms, you catch where attention went, label the experience lightly, then come back to an anchor such as breathing, sound, or feet on tile.
+Mindfulness practices work through a repeated loop: notice, name, and return.
+In plain terms, you catch where attention has wandered, label the experience lightly, then come back to an anchor such as breathing, ambient sound, or the feel of a paintbrush handle resting in your hand.

 Not magic.
 Just practice.